 Most definitely the most looked forward to appetizer growing up…and we still get very excited when one is offered up!
 Now that the kids also squeal when they see one, I figured it was time to make them…this is all Deanna.
-The trick to these is to use a food grinder…or in my case, an old food processor where you’re not fussed if you burn out the motor!
-Everything gets grated, obviously ingredients like Velveeta will gum up any machine, but if it’s followed with a chunk of onion, it should keep on working.
+The trick to these is to use a food grinder, or in my case, an old food processor where you’re not fussed if you burn out the motor!
+Everything gets grated – ingredients like Velveeta will gum up any machine, but if it’s followed with a chunk of onion, it should keep on working.
 Below is a Deanna recipe, doubled, and probably the most manageable amount to make (if you also consider how cheese is packaged).
-What’s listed below will make 6, softball-sized cheese balls, but they can be rolled into any size that works for you – and they freeze marvelously! so you can always have them on hand – enjoy!
+What’s listed below will make 6, softball-sized cheese balls, but they can be rolled into any size that works for you.
+They also freeze marvelously so you can always have them on hand – enjoy!

 Deanna’s Cheese Ball

 2 c. pecans